Lexus ES 300h running costs

 Lexus offers an industry-standard three-year/60,000-mile warranty, but while a few key rivals do a little better, none comes close to matching the Lexus brand’s formidable reliability reputation.

-The entry-level Lexus ES and ES F-Sport will cost £135 in annual road tax, but the Takumi trim level – and F-Sport models with option packs – exceed the £40,000 threshold that attracts the £320 annual road-tax surcharge in years two to six, bringing the total in that time to £455 a year.
+The entry-level Lexus ES and ES F-Sport will cost £165 for the first year's road tax, and then the standard £140 thereafter.
+The Takumi trim level – and F-Sport models with option packs – exceed the £40,000 threshold that attracts the £325 annual road-tax surcharge in years two to six, bringing the total in that time to £465 a year.

 The Lexus GS hasn’t performed particularly strongly in the depreciation stakes, with 300h models retaining between 37 and 44% of their value after three years and 36 months according to our experts’ predictions.
 Owners will hope the extra desirability of the new ES will improve those numbers a little.